 Learn how to make the best gluten-free pizzelle recipe and you’ll enjoy crisp, authentic Italian pizzelles in minutes!
 Discover expert tips, different flavorings, creative uses for gluten-free pizzelles, along with an easy dairy-free modification.

-My first-generation Italian mother continues to make pizzelles not only as a homage to heritage, but they also provide the ideal finish to decadent Italian meals, like lasagna, baked ziti, gnocchi, and serval helpings of focaccia.
+My first-generation Italian mother continues to make pizzelles not only as a homage to heritage, but they also provide the ideal finish to decadent Italian meals.
+Now that her recipe has been converted into an easy gluten-free dessert, it can join the ranks of many other Italian holiday favorites.

 - Eggs – I have not tested the recipe without eggs, but I have seen vegan recipes using egg substitutes, such as Just Egg.